itsy24/Twitch_Success/README.md

 ### Resources
 Data: [Twitch Performance Data](https://sullygnome.com/)

-Software/Languages: Python 3.8.16 (Pandas Library, Matplotlib Library, Statsmodels Library)
+Software/Languages: Jupyter Notebook - Python 3.8.16 (Pandas Library, Matplotlib Library, Statsmodels Library)

 ## ETL Process and Database Design
 Our dataset contains 45 csv files, obtained from [SullyGnome](https://sullygnome.com/).
 The site creator of SullyGnome (David) states in the About page that all data aggregated and sythensized on the site is from the Twitch API.